 Mathias Vidal studied Musicology at the University of Nice and studied singing with teacher Christiane Patard.
 He graduated from the Paris Conservatory in 2003.
-He was awarded the title of “Révélation Classique” from the ADAMI in 2007.

 He is very much in demand on the lyric stages in France as in the rest of Europe, Asia, the US and in Russia.
 He regularly takes part in live and studio recordings in a broad and versatile repertoire.

 His projects for season 2023-2024 include Nadir from Les Pêcheurs de perles at the Capitole in Toulouse, the title-role in Platée at the Zürich Opera, Don Quichotte chez la Duchesse in Versailles, Abaris from Les Boréades in Oldenburg, the title-role in Atys by Lully (Avignon, Tourcoing, Théâtre des Champs-Elysées), Belmonte from Die Entführung aus dem Serail (French version) in Versailles as well as many concerts (Lélio by Berlioz with the Toulouse Capitole National Orchestra, Les Indes Galantes by Rameau with La Cappella Mediterranea at the Gulbenkian in Lisbon and several series with the Stradivaria ensemble, Le Palais Royal, La Chapelle Harmonique...).